nikhilweee/nikipedia/concepts/concepts.typ

 $ "Posterior" = "Prior" times "Likelihood" / "Evidence" $

-@bishop2006pattern is a really good reference for Bayesian Methods and machine learning in general.
+@bishop2006pattern is a good reference for Bayesian Methods and machine learning in general.

-=== Likelihood

-The likelihood is the probability of the observed data as a function of the model parameters.

-$ p(x; theta) $

-This notation is slightly different from the density function $p(x|theta)$ where $theta$ is a random variable that is being conditioned on.

-This is a slight difference from the notion of a probability density, where the formulation is the same, except that when $theta$ is fixed, the function can be viewed as a PDF whereas when $x$ is fixed, the function can be viewed as a likelihood function.

 == Large Language Models